I once went all the way to Las Vegas to hang out with Jack Ruby’s old buddy, Breck Wall.

 Cumming, one of the sharpest all-around actors, plays Joe Therrian — a bisexual novelist who’s directing a film based on his marriage to Sally (Leigh), an actress who’s too old to play the character she inspired.

 Joe and Sally — who reconciled after a yearlong separation — decide to throw a party to celebrate their sixth anniversary.

 The guestlist includes close friends (major Hollywood players, played by major Hollywood players), contentious next-door neighbors ... and the ingénue (Gwyneth Paltrow), who’s been cast in the role Sally helped create.

-The co-stars, who didn’t have much onstage interaction during their run in Cabaret, wanted to collaborate on a film that scathingly pokes at celebrity culture while examining the chaotic beauty of flawed relationships.
+This time for a project that scathingly pokes at celebrity culture while examining the chaotic beauty of flawed relationships.

 “What I think is so cool about The Anniversary Party is that this might be the very first movie where you have a couple that’s married.
 And the man is openly bisexual,” Leigh explains.
 “It’s a totally accepted part of their marriage.
 And no one is judging it.”

 During one scene, the party guests offer loving testimonies about their ties to Sally and Joe — including one of Joe’s former boyfriends (played by an uncredited Matt McGrath, The Broken Hearts Club).

 “But Sally’s totally not threatened by [Joe’s former lover].
 She’s actually threatened by Gina [a former flame played by Jennifer Beals].
 And that’s the difference,” explains Leigh.
 “I think it’s great because Alan is very sexy and charming.
 He’s one of those guys who appeals to both men and women.
 And he’s completely out.”